-Adults are on the playground to greet children and parents from 8.45am or earlier (at least one adult is on the playground from 8.30am).
-There is an opportunity for parents to speak to members of the Early Years team and ask questions.
-When the whistle blows, children line up and are led into the classroom by the Early Years teacher.
-In this way we encourage children to independently prepare themselves for the school day by entering school as a class and removing coats etc, before finding their own way to the first activity of the day.
+All staff are on the playground to greet children and parents from 8.45 a.m.
+At least one adult is on duty in the playground from 8.30 a.m. and has responsibility for unlocking the gate, ensuring that the playground can only be accessed when an adult is present.
+When the whistle blows, the children walk into classroom with the adults.
+We encourage the children to independently prepare themselves for the school day by entering school as a class and removing coats etc, before finding their own way to the first activity of the day.